Dr. Stanley T. WeardenDear Visitors:

 There are many things that make me love Methodist University: the beautiful campus, the warmth and collegiality of the MU community, the excellent education provided by our academic programs, the friendliness of the students, and the supportiveness of the wider community.
 But one of the most powerful things for me is the university mission statement because it truly focuses on mission, prioritizing the dignity and worth of all human beings and identifying truth, virtue, justice, and love as our core principles.
 This speaks strongly to me of the university’s commitment to educating and caring for the whole student – mind, body, and spirit.

-These commitments are borne out in the many offerings and opportunities for students both on and off the MU campus: more than 80 different academic programs (including more than 20 that are 100% online) both undergraduate and graduate; more than $24 million in MU scholarships awarded annually; nearly 90 student clubs and organizations; 20 NCAA varsity sports; a dedicated Health & Counseling Services Department located at “The Well”; an office at Fort Liberty and programs geared toward active-duty service members, veterans, and their families; a robust program in Diversity, Equity, and Inclusion, with a focus on learning through dialogue about our differences and similarities; a spiritually enriching Religious Life program, rooted in the Wesleyan educational tradition of spiritual exploration as a key to overall learning and development; excellent programs offered through our Student Affairs, Residence Life, Campus Engagement, and Student Belonging & Inclusion offices; the One Stop, offering Academic & Career Advising and Academic Support Services in a single location to make it easier for students to find what they need to succeed; and much more that you can learn about on this website.
+These commitments are borne out in the many offerings and opportunities for students both on and off the MU campus: more than 80 different academic programs (including more than 20 that are 100% online) both undergraduate and graduate; more than $24 million in MU scholarships awarded annually; nearly 90 student clubs and organizations; 20 NCAA varsity sports; a dedicated Health & Counseling Services Department located at “The Well”; an office at Fort Liberty and programs geared toward active-duty service members, veterans, and their families; a robust program in Diversity, Equity, and Inclusion, with a focus on learning through dialogue about our differences and similarities; a spiritually enriching Religious & Spiritual Life program, rooted in the Wesleyan educational tradition of spiritual exploration as a key to overall learning and development; excellent programs offered through our Student Affairs, Residence Life, Campus Engagement, and Student Belonging & Inclusion offices; the One Stop, offering Academic & Career Advising and Academic Support Services in a single location to make it easier for students to find what they need to succeed; and much more that you can learn about on this website.

 All these things stem from our mission statement, as do four promises we make to all our students.
 By the time you graduate, we will have worked with you to help you become: